Last revised March 15, 2012

 Section 1.
 Certificates of Appreciation for Faculty Senate.

-b.
-A Faculty Senate Certificate of Appreciation will be presented to the Officers of the Faculty Senate (Chair and Secretary) at the end of each year of service as an officer.
-These certificates will be distributed following conclusion of their terms of office.
+• A Faculty Senate Certificate of Appreciation will be presented to the Officers of the Faculty Senate (Chair, Secretary, Chair-Elect, and Secretary-Elect) at the end of each term of service as an officer.
+These certificates will be distributed at the conclusion of their terms in office.

 Section 2.
 Honorary Certificates of Appreciation by Executive Committee.

-The Executive Committee of the Faculty Senate may award Honorary Certificates of Appreciation to persons outside the membership of the Faculty Senate who are judged to have made outstanding contributions to faculty self-governance at the Health Sciences Center.
+The Executive Committee of the Faculty Senate may award Honorary Certificates of Appreciation to persons outside the membership of the Faculty Senate who have made outstanding contributions to faculty self-governance at the HSC.
 These certificates will be presented at the Spring or Fall Regular Faculty meeting, as appropriate.

 ARTICLE IX